KunalFullStackDev/Guess-Number-game/Readme.md

  # What application does 🤔?

- - This game is created using Html, Css & JavaScript
+ - This game is created using HTML,CSS & JAVASCRIPT
  - The machine will randomly choose a number
  - Where the user has to guess the secret number
  - For every incorrect guess your score will decrease from 20

  # How to run the game 😮?

  - If you came across this readme file.
-Yay! then 💯 it is bond be that you are facing some issues 😮‍💨 that (How to install or how to run this game)
+Yay! then 💯 it is "bond : ??" be that you are facing some issues 😮‍💨 that (How to install or how to run this game)
  - This game can not install or run on your machine
  - This game is hosted online above is the link
  - Steps